 NoNo Pro3 vs NoNo Pro5

-As of November 2014, the Pro5 has been largely removed from the official NoNo Pro website.
+As of late 2014, the Pro5 has been largely removed from the official NoNo Pro website.
 There is no way to place it in the cart, and the only mention of it is in text in the footer.

 The primary difference between the Pro3 and Pro5 models is the number of settings.
 Pro3 has three treatment levels, and the Pro5 have five treatment levels.